 Though 3M chose to settle the false advertising lawsuit filed on behalf of the American people, none of that money will be distributed to individuals affected by the faulty earplugs.
 After more than 600 lawsuits were filed over the defective earplugs, the United States Judicial Panel on Multidistrict Litigation consolidated them under MDL 2885.

 Given the number of military members and veterans who used the CAEV2, the final number of cases may end up being in the tens or hundreds of thousands.
 A hearing loss or tinnitus lawsuit can help victims of these faulty earplugs cover the costs of medical treatment and hearing aids.
 Law firms nationwide are still accepting additional cases for this multidistrict litigation docket.

 3M Military Earplugs Settlements and Verdicts

 3M earplug lawsuits are still in the early stages and thus have not yet produced any personal injury settlements or verdicts.
-Based upon the information disclosed in the whistleblower lawsuit, 3M may find it difficult to disprove their knowledge of the earplugs’ faulty design.
+Based on the information disclosed in the whistleblower lawsuit, 3M may find it difficult to disprove their knowledge of the earplugs' faulty design.
 This will likely lead thousands of injured combat veterans and active military personnel to file lawsuits over the hearing loss they sustained while using CAEV2 earplugs.

 United States ex rel.
 Moldex-Metric v.
 3M Company